Path-of-Modifiers/pathofmodifiersapp/src/backend_api/README.md

 ## Rate limit

-Uses the same Async Redis cache to track rate limit between users as the one storing user cache tokens.
+Uses the same Async Redis cache to track rate limit between users.
+It is the same cache as storing user cache tokens.

 There are two rate limitting modules: `SlowAPI rate limitter` and our own custom rate limitter.